Monday, February 27, 2023

 Overall: GOOD

 This Icelandic, uniquely strange arthouse debut from filmmaker Valdimar Jóhannsso and poet/novelist Sjón plays as an equally beautiful and perplexing folktale.
 On paper, the premise seems ridiculous, but never once is it played for laughs.
-There is plenty of heart and even some humor present at irregular intervals, yet by treating the material absolutely straight, Jóhannsson creates a haunting, appropriate mood.
-Deliberately placed with minimal dialog, an endless array of lingering shots, and sparse musical accompaniments, the film manages to create a present yet almost stagnant level of tension.
+There is plenty of heart and even some humor present at irregular intervals, yet by treating the material absolutely straight, Jóhannsson creates a haunting and appropriate mood.
+Deliberately paced with minimal dialog, an endless array of lingering shots, and sparse musical accompaniments, the film manages to create a present yet almost stagnant level of tension.
 Because so little dramatically happens, it consistently feels as if the remarkably strange situation at hand is going to meet some kind of tragic end at any moment.
 The three person cast is strong and in a less controlled setting overall, the story's inherent bizarreness would become too distracting to take seriously.
 The sudden and dour finale could be seen as confusing let alone overly simplifying any intended message, (if in fact it has one), but the film is captivating, singular, and ethereally powerful all the same.

 Thursday, February 9, 2023